-Once you sign up with your phone number, YouMail will either automatically detect your carrier or ask you to enter it and select whether you have a prepaid or traditional phone plan.
+Once you sign up with your phone number, YouMail will either automatically detect your cell phone carrier or ask you to enter it and select whether you have a prepaid or traditional phone plan.

 3. Get Your PIN

-Next, YouMail will generate a four-digit PIN that you’ll need to log in.
+Next, YouMail will generate a four-digit PIN that you’ll need when you log in.
 Keep this number somewhere safe.
-It will also prompt you to open the app on your phone to complete setup.
+It will also prompt you to open the app on your phone to complete setting up.

 4. Go Through the Activation Codes

-Once I opened the app, it instructed me to “call” three numbers that act as activation codes to unlock many of YouMail’s features.
-After each “call,” a new screen listed the many features I had enabled.
+Once I opened the app on my phone, it instructed me to “call” three numbers that act as activation codes to unlock many of YouMail’s features.
+Each “call” is really a prompt that pings a phone number to call you, but the instructions say you’re not supposed to answer (see graphic below).
+After each “call,” a new screen listed the features I had enabled.

 Once you go through those steps, you’re in business: You’ve got YouMail!

-Now you’ll be able to access your inbox, conferences, greetings and more from your desktop.
-Here’s how the YouMail navigation menu looks:
+Now you’ll be able to access your inbox, conferences, greetings and more from your desktop or phone.
+On a desktop, here’s how the YouMail navigation menu looks:

 - Tap on the three bars in the upper left corner.